Nixuge/BlockSumoPlugin/README.md

 # Questionnable decisions
 Game-Wise, this plugin was made to be one I could enjoy however i wanted (hence the extended config).
 However, some coding decisions may seem a bit weird:
+## Using names instead of UUIDs
+This plugin should be able to work with cracked accounts (untested but it should), which isn't possible with UUIDs
 ## The config
 The config has a really weird system, but all of that's explained in the "me/nixuge/config/Config.java" file
 ## The libraries